Instant View: Powell pledges patience; says won't quit if Trump asks

 STOCKS: Major indexes are at the day’s high, up between 3.0 percent and 3.8 percent

-BONDS: 2- US2YT=RR and 10-year US10YT=RR Treasury yields jump to session highs, fully retracting the previous session’s big declines
+BONDS: 2- and 10-year Treasury yields jump to session highs, fully retracting the previous session’s big declines

-FOREX: The dollar index .DXY gives back all of its gains from the payrolls report, with the greenback weaker against both euro EUR= and yen JPY=
+FOREX: The dollar index gives back all of its gains from the payrolls report, with the greenback weaker against both euro and yen

-RATE FUTURES: Fed funds contract for January 2020 FFF0 drop further, retracing about two-thirds of the previous day’s gains
+RATE FUTURES: Fed funds contract for January 2020 drop further, retracing about two-thirds of the previous day’s gains

 THOMAS SIMONS, MONEY MARKET ECONOMIST, JEFFERIES & CO, NEW YORK: